naivemap/mapbox-gl-layers/packages/mapbox-gl-grid-layer/README.md

   cellsize: number // Cell size
   xll: number // X-coordinate of the origin (by center or lower left corner of the cell)
   yll: number // Y-coordinate of the origin (by center or lower left corner of the cell) lltype?: 'center' | 'corner' // Is the origin the center or corner of the cell.
-Default is 'center' nodata_value?: number // The input values to be NoData in the output raster。Default is -9999.。 }
+Defaults to 'center' nodata_value?: number // The input values to be NoData in the output raster。Defaults to -9999.。 }

 export type MaskProperty = {